 It was really good see how we do out of our comfort zone; to appreciate how many people live with so much less, yet there's also incredible beauty.
 The kids felt homesick, but the students at the international school were very welcoming.
 My favorite story about Lea is when I was asking her if one of her classmates was from Tanzania, and she rolled her eyes as only a soon-to-be teenager can do and said, “No Mom.
 She's from Burkina Faso, obviously.”
 I just loved that because, three months earlier, Lea didn't know Burkina Faso was a country.

-Entering medical school, did you know your career path?I certainly came with an idea that I wanted to work with underserved populations.
+I certainly came with an idea that I wanted to work with underserved populations.
 I was raised with a sense of moral responsibility; we're all in it together.
 That was also something fostered through my mentors at Dartmouth.
 Then I did my primary care rotation on the Navajo reservation in Tuba City, Arizona.
 I saw providers who were so good at melding cross-cultural understanding into their practice.
 That changed everything.

 Albania's Communist “walls” came down, and suddenly foreigners could enter the country.
 All four of my grandparents emigrated from Albania.
 It had always been this mythical place.
 I promised myself I'd learn the language and come back, but then funding streams and opportunities changed and I ended up in Kosovo.
 That's when I happened to be assigned to a tuberculosis project, and that set me down this trajectory of working in tuberculosis and related infectious diseases.

 After September 11 my husband, Lars, and I decided it would be good to, literally, find greener pastures.
 We'd been up here for my 10-year reunion and loved the area.
 Lars' passion was mountain biking, so it was an easy sell for him.
 He telecommuted to make it financially feasible, but I took a leap of faith because there wasn't a position for me.
 We had a 7-month-old and 3-year-old, so that kept me busy.
 A fantasy was to come back and work with Ford von Reyn on his programs in Tanzania, and that fantasy came true.

-In your courses on global health, what are some key lessons?There's this misconception that all the solutions rest in what we call the Global North.
+There's this misconception that all the solutions rest in what we call the Global North.
 It's not about that at all.
 It's about collaboration, and there are plenty of good ideas from our partners in low-income countries to implement here.
 Also, I'm the first person to say you don’t need to travel across the ocean to take care of people in need of services they might not have access to otherwise.

 I will say that the relationship I've developed with my Rwanda "twin"—my counterpart in the Human Resources for Health program—has been fantastic.
 He's the director of the HIV clinic there.
 I feel like we're family.
 When we had our going-away party, I said I would love to have It's a Wonderful World be the last song.
 My husband doesn't dance, so my twin and I did.